 Select a location that receives full to partial sun.

-Muscari plants grow well in average, well draining soil.
-We always recommend
+Muscari plants grow well in average, well-draining soil.
+We always recommend adding compost, before planting.

 Use border edging on these invasive plants, if you want to limit their spread.